SushiSV/terraform-beginner-bootcamp-2023/README.md

 #### SheBang Considerations

-A Shebang (pronounced Sha-Bang) tells the bash script what program that will inerpret the script. eg. `#!/bin/bash`
+A Shebang (pronounced Sha-Bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`

 ChatGPT recommended this format for bash:`#!/usr/bin/env bash`